jparras/drl_classes/README.md

 * [Monte Carlo and Temporary Difference](/classical_rl/mc_td_rw.ipynb), which is devoted to implementing the Monte Carlo and Temporal Difference algorithms for a simple MDP.
 * [SARSA and Q-learning](/classical_rl/sarsa_ql_rw.ipynb), which is devoted to implementing the SARSA and Q-learning algorithms for a simple MDP.
 * [Cliff](/classical_rl/cliff.ipynb), which is devoted to implementing the SARSA and Q-learning algorithms for the Cliff problem .
+* [Feature basis for linear approximations](/classical_rl/linear_intro.ipynb), which is devoted to implementing a feature basis for a linear approximation.
+* [Model-based prediction using linear approximations](/classical_rl/linear_mb.ipynb), which is devoted to implementing BPE (Bellman Projected Equation), a model-based prediction algorithm using linear approximations.
+* [Model-free prediction using linear approximations](/classical_rl/lstd.ipynb), which is devoted to implementing LSTD, a model-free prediction algorithm using linear approximations.
+* [Model-free control using linear approximations](/classical_rl/lspi.ipynb), which is devoted to implementing LSPI, a model-free control algorithm using linear approximations.
+* [Linear approximation limits](/classical_rl/linear_limits.ipynb), which is an example devoted to showing the limits of linear approximations.

 ## Model-free DRL
 The following examples implement model-free DRL algorithms (all tested on the Cartpole problem):